 A statement signed by Bank of Uganda Governor Tumusiime Mutebile said: “This action has been taken upon a determination by Bank of Uganda that Crane Bank Limited is a significantly undercapitalised institution as defined by law, poses a systemic risk to the stability of the financial system and that continuation of Crane Bank’s activities in its current form is detrimental to the interests of its depositors.”

-The intervention of the central bank marks a dangerous turn in the affairs of Sudhir’s business empire that spans from banking, real estate, hotel and hospitality, education.
+The intervention of the central bank marks a dangerous turn in the affairs of Sudhir’s business empire that spans from banking, hotel and hospitality, education.
 Some like Kampala Central MP Muhammad Nsereko, the potential collapse of Crane Bank will have a spiraling effect on the economy by denting the confidence of investors in the financial sector and the economy generally.

 Bank of Uganda further reveals that they have appointed a statutory manager to run the affairs of Crane Bank.